tomaszfrelek2/237D/README.md

 `servo` contains controller and code for setting up, connecting, and running the ST3025 servo motor.
 More info can be found in the servo motor's readme.

+`demo1_export`, `demo2_export`, and `fah_export` contain demos of our project.

+`ros2_ws` contains the code for the ros2 workspace, and is the intended way of running the system.
+More info can be found in the folder's readme.